-MAKE Magazine has an Arduino blog with great tutorial videos at blog.makezine.com/arduino/ and lots of Arduino projects at makeprojects.com/c/Arduino.
-The paper magazine is also great fun, especially with kids.
+MAKE Magazine has an Arduino blog with great tutorial videos and projects at http://makezine.com/category/electronics/arduino/.
+Their printed magazine is also great fun, especially with kids.

-RadioShack.com has all essential parts, a bit pricey, but lets you check online if a part is available at your local store around the corner - perfect for those last-minute needs that always seem to come up.
+RadioShack.com has all essential parts, a bit pricey, but lets you check online if a part is available at your local store - perfect for those last-minute projects!

 Digikey.com, Mouser.com, and Farnell.com are professional electronic component vendors.
-They carry and have datasheets for everything, at the best prices if you know what you're looking for, but they are overwhelming to beginners - try SparkFun, MakerShed, Adafruit or RadioShack at first.
+They carry and have datasheets for everything, at the best prices if you know what you're looking for, but they are overwhelming to beginners - try the stores above first.

-Fritzing.org has a nice free tool to document your Arduino breadboard designs, and to design shields that can then be made by submitting your files to an online PCB maker.
+Fritzing.org has a great free tool to document your Arduino breadboard designs, and to design shields that can then be made by submitting your files to an online PCB maker.
 I used it for all the Arduino diagrams here.

-In general, if you want to hook up X to an Arduino, google "Arduino X" and you're likely to find a solution. :) Look for the above sites among the search results.
+In general, if you want to hook up X to an Arduino,

+google "Arduino X" and you're likely to find a solution. :)

+Look for the above sites among the search results.

-There are countless Arduino books out there; the gentlest is probably Massimo Banzi's Getting Started With Arduino (he designed the Arduino board).
-The PDF is ten bucks at the Makershed.
+There are countless Arduino books out there; the gentlest is probably Getting Started With Arduino by Massimo Banzi, who designed the Arduino board.
 Tom Igoe's Making Things Talk is excellent and beautifully designed, focusing on making Arduinos and other electronic devices connect and share information.
 Arduino Bots and Gadgets is interesting if you want to build robots.
-However, all Arduino books become outdated quickly because the Arduino boards and IDE have changed slightly almost every year so far.
+However, all Arduino books become outdated quickly because the boards and IDE change constantly.
 Look for a book edition that's no older than a year.

-For a current book on basic electronics (not Arduino), there is no better choice than Make: Electronics by Charles Platt.
+For a current book on basic electronics - not Arduino - there is no better choice than Charles Platt's Make: Electronics.
 Beautifully illustrated, starts with the basics, very accessible and fun.
 And experiment #1 is licking a 9V battery.
-I read it cover to cover to refresh my electronics knowledge.
+I read it cover to cover as a refresher.